nancypannu03/surfs_up/README.md

 # surfs_up
-## Overview of the analysis:
+## Overview:
 ### Purpose of this analysis
  - In this Analysis we will assist investor W. Avy, to analyze the temperature data for the months of June and December in Oahu,in order to determine if the surf      and ice cream shop business is sustainable year-round.
  - Resources required :

       - Jupyter Notebook Files : [SurfsUp_Challenge IPYNB File](SurfsUp_Challenge.ipynb)

       - SQLite Database - [hawaii SQLite File](hawaii.sqlite)

-## Results: Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+## Results:
 ### Deliverable 1 : Determine the Summary Statistics for June
 #### Code and Results
       # Import the sqlalchemy extract function.